MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

      *QPSK_Doppler*- Allows to study the relation between doppler and range response in the cross-ambiguity function,with white noise addition for non-static targets with doppler values

+      *Plots*- The code for all the plots and graphics produced.

      *Sar_Passive_Radar*- SAR Passive Radar simulator, combinining Delay and doppler responses from targets.
 Includes Passive SAR processing.

 **REFERENCES:**